ankitsk100/Standard-ACL-Access-Control-List-Configuration/README.md

 ---

-## 🧹 How to Remove the ACL
+## 🧹 Remove / Rollback
+Remove ACL lines:
 ```bash
 no access-list 10
 ```

-If applied on interface:
+If you also want to remove it from the interface:
 ```bash
 interface gig0/0
 no ip access-group 10 in